 - Request a court date/hearing to present your defense

 - Write a letter and request that the fine be squashed.
 Of course you need to provide credible proof and a valid reason for the request.

 The parking fine should be paid within 90 days and no later than the date specified on the fine.
 Failing to pay a fine on time will result in additional charges.
-To help you out, we've translated the parking fine from Hebrew to English.

 - Bringing a car to Israel – is it a good idea?

 - Lynn was the first Olah ever to bring a car to Israel but to get it here she had an exciting adventure as she drove up the Great North Rd on Africa’s eastern coast